Regulators Seek to Protect Senior Investors from Financial Harm

 This new FINRA guidance offers essential takeaways for brokers and investment advisors.
 If you’re a small brokerage firm or an independent investment advisor, trying to navigate the new requirements for handling senior investors, you should contact an experienced securities attorney for a consultation.

 If you’re a senior investor concerned with fraudulent activity in your account, call the toll free FINRA Helpline which is at your disposal Monday through Friday (844-574-3577).
-You should also contact experienced securities attorneys such as Lubiner, Schmidt & Palumbo for a free consultation.
+You should also contact experienced securities attorneys such as Lubiner, Schmidt & Palumbo for a consultation.